 Ohio Impaired Driving Law Chart — You can view all of the criminal penalties for a DUI conviction in Ohio in this chart.
 Penalties are sorted by offense number and aggravating factors such as high BAC or test refusal.
 The chart covers not only possible fines and imprisonment, but also treatment, license suspension, and restricted license plates.

-Find a Lawyer to Avoid DUI Consequences in Columbus, Ohio
+Find a Lawyer to Avoid DUI Consequences in Cincinnati, Ohio

 If you were arrested for alleged DUI in Central Ohio, you have probably envisioned many worst-case scenarios.
 The truth is that drunk driving cases are much more complicated in real life, and there may be any one of a number of OVI defenses that could result in your charges being reduced or maybe even completely dismissed.

-Columbus DUI defense attorney Brian Joslyn represents clients all over Franklin County, including Westerville, Reynoldsburg, Grove City, Dublin, and many more.
-You can receive a complete review of your case when you call (513) 339-6289 or send an online message today for a free, confidential consultation.
+Cincinnati DUI defense attorney Brian Joslyn represents clients all over Hamilton County, including Middletown, Norwood, Lebanon, Hamilton, and many more.
+You can receive a complete review of your case when you call (513) 399-6289 or send an online message today for a free, confidential consultation.